MayaPosch/NymphCast/README.md

 ---|---|---
 NymphCast Server | Receiver end-point for clients.
-Connected to the audiovisual device. | v0.1-alpha4 NymphCast Client SDK | Software Development Kit for developing NymphCast clients. | v0.1-alpha4 NymphCast Client | CLI-based NymphCast client.
-SDK reference implementation. | v0.1-alpha4 NymphCast Player | Graphical, Qt-based NymphCast client. | v0.1-alpha4 NymphCast Player Android | Android-based NymphCast client. | v0.1-alpha0 [NymphCast MediaServer](https://github.com/MayaPosch/NymphCast-MediaServer) | Server application that makes media content available on the LAN. | v0.1-alpha0
+Connected to the audiovisual device. | v0.1-alpha4 NymphCast Client SDK | Software Development Kit for developing NymphCast clients. | v0.1-alpha4 NymphCast Client | CLI-based NymphCast client. | v0.1-alpha4 NymphCast Player | Graphical, Qt-based NymphCast client.
+SDK reference implementation. | v0.1-alpha4 NymphCast Player Android | Android-based NymphCast client. | v0.1-alpha0 [NymphCast MediaServer](https://github.com/MayaPosch/NymphCast-MediaServer) | Server application for making media content available to NymphCast clients. | v0.1-alpha0

 ### **NymphCast Player Client** ###

-The NymphCast Player is provided as a demonstration of the NymphCast SDK (see details on the SDK later in the document), implementing basic NymphCast functionality.
-It is designed to run on any mainstream desktop OS, as well as Android-based smartphones and tablets.
+The NymphCast Player provides NymphCast client functionality.
+It is also a demonstration platform for the NymphCast SDK (see details on the SDK later in this document).
+It is designed to run on any OS that is supported by the Qt framework.

 ![](art/NymphCastPlayer_screenshot_player_tab_alpha3.jpg) ![](art/NymphCastPlayer_screenshot_remotes_tab_alpha3.jpg)![](art/NymphCastPlayer_screenshot_apps_index_cropped_alpha3.jpg)

 ### **Server Platforms** ###

-The server should work on any platform that supports a C++17 toolchain and is supported by the LibPoco dependency.
+The server should work on any platform that is supported by a C++17 toolchain and the LibPoco dependency.
+This includes Windows, MacOS, Linux and BSD.

-For audio and video playback, the server relies on the FFmpeg and SDL2 libraries, which are supported on a wide variety of platforms, with Linux, MacOS and Windows being the primary platforms.
+FFmpeg and SDL2 libraries are used for audio and video playback.
+Both of which are supported on a wide variety of platforms, with Linux, MacOS and Windows being the primary platforms. **System requirements** also depend on whether only audio or also video playback is required.
+The latter can be disabled, which drops any graphical output requirement.

+**Memory requirements** depend on the NymphCast Server configuration: by default the ffmpeg library uses an internal 32 kB buffer, and the server itself a 20 MB buffer.
+The latter can be configured using the (required) configuration INI file, allowing it to be tweaked to fit the use case.

 ### **Client Platforms** ###

 For the Qt-based NymphCast Player, a target platform needs to support LibPoco and have a C++ compiler which supports C++17 (&lt;filesystem&gt; header supported) or better, along with Qt5 support.
+Essentially, this means any mainstream desktop OS including Linux, Windows, BSD and MacOS should qualify.

 For the CLI-based NymphCast Client, only LibPoco and and C++17 support are required.

+Mobile platforms are a work in progress.
+An Android client (native Java with JNI) is in development.

 <a id="id-rs"></a>
 ## Repository Structure ##